Major Work Activity C – Installs air and material handling systems

 select and install material handling lining |

-- components include: chutes, explosion ducts, blast gates, relief vents, explosion dampers, blowers, separating devices (bag houses, cyclones), air locks, isolators, hoppers, bins
+- components: chutes, explosion ducts, blast gates, relief vents, explosion dampers, blowers, separating devices (bag houses, cyclones), air locks, isolators, hoppers, bins

-- trade standards include: SMACNA, ASHRAE, NBC, ANSI, CSA, NFPA, CWB
+- standards: SMACNA, ASHRAE, NBC, ANSI, CSA, NFPA, CWB

-- material handling lining includes: ceramic, UHMW, polyurethane, composite
+- material handling lining: ceramic, ultra high molecular weight (UHMW) polyurethane, composite

 Knowledge